 Courtesy: Punctuality, courteousness, and patience will be required of all tour participants.

 Arrival Day: You will be taking an overnight flight from New York City’s JFK Airport and will arrive in Moscow the next morning.
-Participants in Tour A will change planes and travel on to Saratov the same day.
-Participants in Tour B will visit sites in Moscow on the day of arrival.
+We will change planes and travel on to Saratov the same day.
 Arrival day can be exhausting.
 The best way to adjust to the time change is to adapt your behavior to the local time of day.
-For Tour A, upon arrival at the hotel in Saratov, we will have dinner together and make an early evening of it.
+Upon arrival at the hotel in Saratov, we will have dinner together and make an early evening of it.
 After a full night’s sleep, everyone should feel well rested and ready to explore!

 Packing Suggestions: Pack light!
 Participants will be responsible for loading their luggage on and off buses, through airports, and into hotels.

 1) Pack comfortable shoes and a small umbrella or raincoat, and bring sun screen.

 3) Keep all prescription medication in its original container.
 Customs officials may want to verify that a container’s contents match its label.